 Happy Holidays to everyone!

 P.S.
-If you need some music for your card, subscribe here to see my favorite place to download 100% free music on the web.
+If you need some music for your card,subscribe here to see my favorite PPT resources, including where to download 100% free music on the web.

-For this tutorial, I’ll use the large soft flakes (left-most option) to go with this cute fluffy seal picture.
+For this tutorial, I’ll create the large soft flakes (left-most option) to go with this cute fluffy seal picture.

 Once you know what type of snowflake to make, change the slide background so that it’s not white so you can see what you’re making.